jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 ---

 #### <a href="#signature_publickey_import" name="signature_publickey_import"></a> `signature_publickey_import(algorithm: string, encoded: ConstPointer<u8>, encoded_len: size, encoding: publickey_encoding) -> (crypto_errno, signature_publickey)`
-Import a public key encoded.
+Import a signature public key.

+The returned object can be used to verify signatures.

-Return `$crypto_errno.unsupported_encoding` if exporting to the given format is not implemented or if the format is incompatible with the key type.
+The function may return `unsupported_encoding` if importing from the given format is not implemented or incompatible with the key type.
+It may also return `invalid_key` if the key doesn't appear to match the supplied algorithm.

 ##### Params
 - <a href="#signature_publickey_import.algorithm" name="signature_publickey_import.algorithm"></a> `algorithm`: `string`